 Is Sun Exposure Good or Bad For You?

-There is so much debate involving whether the sun is good for you or bad for you, so I decided to do a post on it.
+There is still so much debate about whether the sun is good for you or bad for you, so I decided to do a post on it.

 I have noticed that everyone recommends something different depending on the studies that they are most aligned with.

-Also, let’s not forget the focus of many campaigns that have talked about the perils of sunshine.
+Also, let’s remember the focus of many campaigns discussing the perils of sunshine.

-We have come from a culture of roasting in the sunshine to completely avoiding the sunshine because of skin cancer, and getting vitamin D deficiency.
+We have come from a culture of roasting in the sunshine to completely avoiding the sun, which results in either skin cancer or vitamin D deficiency.

 Here is my take on it in a nutshell: